polylang/polylang/readme.txt

 * Pro: Disallow some special characters in translated slugs to avoid 404 errors.
 * Pro: Fix string translation not imported when the original is registered but has never been saved in database.
 * Pro: Fix string translation not imported when it includes an html entity.
+* Pro: Fix navigation language switcher block rendering in block editor.
+* Pro: Fix navigation language switcher may be displayed wrong color.
 * Translate the post pages in get_post_type_archive_link() on admin side too. #1000
 * Enable the block editor in page for posts translations to match the WordPress behavior since version 5.8 #1002
 * Improve the site health report #1062 #1076
 * Set the current language when saving a post #1065
 * The search block is now filtered by language #1081
 * Display slug of CPT and taxonomies in Custom post types and Taxonomies settings.
 Props @nicomollet #1112
+* Add support for wpml-config.xml to MU plugins #1140 Props Jeremy Simkins
 * Fix some deprecated notices fired by PHP 8.1 #975
 * Fix some missing canonical redirect taxonomies #1074
 * Fix redirect when permalink structure has no trailing slash #1080
 * Fix language switcher in legacy navigation menu widget not rendered in widgets block editor #1083
 * Fix language in tax query when an OR relation is used #1098
 * Fix parent of translated category removed when assigning an untranslated parent #1105
+* Fix is_front_page() when a static front page is not translated #1123
 * Yoast SEO: Fix posts without language displayed in the sitemap #1103
 * Yoast SEO: Avoid syncing robots meta. #1118